open-telemetry/semantic-conventions/docs/http/http-spans.md

 HTTP server frameworks and their instrumentations have limited knowledge about the HTTP infrastructure and intermediaries that requests go through.
 In a general case, they can only use HTTP request properties such as request target or headers to populate `server.*` attributes.

-Certain web frameworks may provide additional information about server.
-For example CGI specification defines `SERVER_NAME` and `SERVER_PORT` ([RFC 3875][rfc-servername]) variables.
-HTTP servers usually know server names as they are provided by users in the configuration.
-See for example, the Apache [`ServerName`][ap-sn] or NGINX [`server_name`][nx-sn] directive.

-Still, the original logical server name might not be available to the HTTP server instrumentation or can be inaccurate.

 #### Setting `server.address` and `server.port` attributes

-In the context of HTTP server, `server.address` and `server.port` attributes capture logical host and port name and intended, whenever possible, to be the same on the client and server sides.
+In the context of HTTP server, `server.address` and `server.port` attributes capture the original host name and port.
+The are intended, whenever possible, to be the same on the client and server sides.

 HTTP server instrumentations SHOULD do the best effort when populating `server.address` and `server.port` attributes and SHOULD determine them by using the first of the following that applies:

 * The original host which may be passed by the reverse proxy in the [`Forwarded#host`][Forwarded], [`X-Forwarded-Host`][X-Forwarded-Host], or a similar header.
-* Server name and port available through web framework or HTTP server properties if they're based on the user configuration.
-Instrumentations SHOULD NOT use properties that rely on the `Host` header.
-* The [request target][request target] if it's passed in the absolute form.
 * The `Host` header.

 > **Note**: The `Host` header specifies host and port number of the server.
-The same applies to the `host` identifier of `Forwarded` header, the `X-Forwarded-Host` header, or the authority component in the request target.
-Instrumentations SHOULD populate both `server.address` and `server.port` attributes by parsing the applicable property.
+The same applies to the `host` identifier of `Forwarded` header or the `X-Forwarded-Host` header.
+Instrumentations SHOULD populate both `server.address` and `server.port` attributes by parsing the value of corresponding header.

 Application developers MAY overwrite potentially inaccurate values of `server.*` attributes using a [SpanProcessor][SpanProcessor] and MAY capture private host information using applicable [resource attributes](/docs/resource/README.md).